-Students may petition to receive an "Incomplete" for a course at the end of the Spring Semester.
-Petitions should be sent by email to the Headmaster by May 15.
+Students may petition to receive an "Incomplete" for a course during the second half of the year.
+Petitions should be sent by email to the Headmaster no later than April 25 (the end of the Easter Holiday).
 Incompletes are only available for courses which receive high school credit.
 Incompletes are granted in cases where significant disruption of one kind or another has caused the student to perform below ability.
 If approved the student will receive an "Incomplete" on his transcript.
 He will then be allowed to retake the course in a subsequent year and the grade earned for the course will take the place of the Incomplete.
 No mention of the failing grade will appear on the transcript.
 Should the student fail to retake the course before graduation, the Incomplete will revert to the earned grade for the original attempt.
 Courses may not be removed from the transcript.
+In certain circumstances, opportunities for completing courses may be available in the summer following the academic year; inquiries about this possibility are welcome.